mathmaniac43/Kitchenator/README.md

 > python KitchenNet/kitchennet.py

 In another terminal, run:
-> python theClients/gestureClient.py
+> python theClients/deepStateClient.py
-This script will update the gesture every second
+This script will check the state every 250 ms, and update from standby to seek if the goal ingredient is not 'none'

 In another terminal, run:
-> python theClients/testClient.py
+> python theClients/voiceClient.py
-This script will keep querying the current gesture and print out the result
+This script will set the goal ingredient to 'nutmeg' or 'ketamine' when you press any key.
+Pygame is a little glitchy, so it stops taking key inputs when you click outside of the terminal in which voiceClient.py is running.